 What to Do

-Now is the time to put on your walking shoes and brave the mild chill for some of the country’s best fall foliage viewing.
-Autumn is slow to make an appearance in the southern half of the country, making it a great month to head into rural France.
-One great option is to walk the historic Cathar footpath taking in the dramatic mountain landscapes, forests, and gorges of southwestern France.
+Now is the time to put on your walking shoes and brave the mild chill for some of the country's best fall foliage viewing.
+Autumn is slow to appear in the country's southern half, making it a great month to head into rural France.
+One great option is to walk the historic Cathar footpath, taking in the dramatic mountain landscapes, forests, and gorges of southwestern France.
 For better coverage of an area and spectacular views, consider riding the Little Yellow Train through the French Pyrenees, starting in the UNESCO-protected Villefranche-de-Conflent.

-Though if you’re experiencing less than ideal weather, it’s best to enjoy France’s cultured, indoor activities.
-As noted above, museums and galleries are excellent options, but so too is staying in and enjoying the delectable food.
-Lyon, for example, has a food scene that rivals that of Paris.
+However, if you're experiencing less than ideal weather, it's best to enjoy France's cultured indoor activities.
+As noted above, museums and galleries are excellent options, but so is staying in and enjoying the delectable food.
+Lyon, for example, has a food scene that rivals Paris's.
 With a glass of wine from the Northern Rhône Valley, dine on the wine-braised chicken of coq au vin or the city's most famous sausage, rosette de Lyon.
-And for something seasonally earthy, look no further than the black truffle.
-Hunt for them yourself or load up your suitcase with the delicacy sourced from weekly markets, like Carpentras in the Var.
+And for something seasonally earthy, look no farther than the black truffle.
+Hunt for them yourself or load up your suitcase with the delicacy sourced from weekly markets, like Carpentras.

-Toward the end of November, Christmas markets begin to make an appearance in anticipation of the coming holiday seeing boulevards, streets, and marketplaces in towns and cities throughout the country lined with colorful wooden stalls.
-Shop the Christmas markets you happen upon taking advantage of the opportunity to pick up unique gifts and souvenirs for loved ones back home.
+Toward the end of November, Christmas markets begin to appear in anticipation of the coming holiday.
+Boulevards, streets, and marketplaces in towns and cities throughout the country are lined with colorful wooden stalls.
+Shop the Christmas markets you happen upon, taking advantage of the opportunity to pick up unique gifts and souvenirs for loved ones back home.

 Events in November

-La Toussaint (All Saints Day).
-November 1st is a public holiday that commemorates the dead, expect some closures.
+La Toussaint (All Saints Day), Nationwide (November 1).
+A public holiday that commemorates the dead, expect some closures.

-Armistice de la Première Guerre Mondiale (Armistice Day).
-November 11 is a solemn national holiday marking the end of World War I and sees many schools and businesses closed.
-Families visit the graves of their departed loved ones and many rites and rituals are held at the great French battlefields.
+Armistice de la Première Guerre Mondiale (Armistice Day), Nationwide (November 11).
+This solemn national holiday marks the end of World War I. Many schools and businesses are closed.
+Families visit the graves of their departed loved ones, and many rites and rituals are held at the great French battlefields.

-Beaujolais Nouveau (Festival of New Wine).
-Taking place on the third Thursday of the month, this annual nationwide event celebrates the release of new wine at 12:01 am, mere weeks after the grape harvest, with music, fireworks, and parties.
+Beaujolais Nouveau (Festival of New Wine), Nationwide.
+On the third Thursday of the month, this annual event celebrates the release of new wine at 12:01 am, mere weeks after the grape harvest, with music, fireworks, and parties.

 Culture, Food & History of Provence - 6 Days.
-This six-day trip to France's famously beautiful Provence region allows you to experience its highlights.
+This trip to France's famously beautiful Provence region lets you experience its highlights.
 On top of touring the area's national parks and vineyards, you'll spend time in historic Marseille, travel around the ancient hilltop villages of the Luberon massif, and indulge in outdoor and gourmet excursions.

 Culinary Rhône Valley Tour: Lyon to Marseille - 8 Days.
 This culinary tour winds its way from gastronomic Lyon (with a food scene rivaling that of Paris) through the colorful countryside of Provence.
 Taste famous wines, relax in olive country, and fall in love with the ancient cities and sweeping flower-filled fields that make this region famous.